 Then Ramapo started skiing around the world.
 We organized charter flights to Europe in 1959 for the benefit of our members, and ran 16 successful flights.
 Surely every major area in Europe has been skied by a member of Ramapo.
 We have skied as far away as New Zealand--and you can’t go much further.
 From those sojourns we have developed an association with the Aorangi Ski Club of New Zealand and the Kandahar Ski Club of Murren, Switzerland.
 Ramapo and Aorangi have a trophy exchange, the Aorangi Award being Ramapo’s most prestigious.
 Ramapo, in 1990, saw one of its own inducted into the U.S. National Ski Hall of Fame.
 Red Carruthers, among his many achievements, was chairman of the USSA National Historical Committee for fourteen years and chairman of the USSA Selection Committee for the U.S. National Ski Hall of Fame for three years.
 In 1989, he was awarded the Julius Blegen Award by the United States Ski Association, its most prestigious, another Ramapo first.
 Sadly, Red, one of our most illustrious members died in 1992.
 He was the personification of Ramapo, its elder statesman, kingmaker and behind the scenes mover and shaker.
 Allen Adler, another Ramapo member, picked up the chairmanship of those two national committees in 1989 until his death in 2015.

 Our instruction program is the best, bar none.
 At present we have a considerable number of club instructors, with instruction given at many areas, any weekend.
 All a member has to do is ask--and they shall receive.
 Along with teaching people how to ski, we foster safety.
 Right from the inception of the club this was of major importance.
 We started our Ski Patrol the second year of organization with six patrolmen.
 We donated a toboggan to Mad River Glen, our home base, to stress safety.
 Two of our patrolmen ran the Ski Patrol System for the North American Championship Races held at Mad River Glen and Glen Ellen (now Sugarbush North), in 1970.
 Many top quality racers have come from our junior program.
 We spawned junior skiing in four high schools in Rockland County, as well as teaching our own club kids.
 The club follows the Eastern Division of the USSA program for “Uniform Testing” of basic and standard skiers.
 The Bronze (basic) test has been given every weekend that a member expressed a desire to take the test.
 When two or three people are eligible to take the Silver (standard) test, the slalom is set up and the test is given.
 Of course, both of these tests are held on our Instruction Weekends as well.
 Each year, since the inception of the testing programs, we pass an average of 40 basic skiers and 7 standard skiers.
 Our testing program has very high standards and one must “know his stuff” in order to pass these tests.
-Passing the Bronze test within two years is a requirement for membership.
+Passing the Bronze test within two years is a requirement for full voting membership in Club elections.
 For the truly advanced skier, Ramapo also gives the Gold (advanced) test.

 The lodge at Mad River went up in 1967 as our home away from home.
 Since then it has been lovingly cared for, undergoing a number of renovations.
 An outside vestibule was constructed, the kitchen/bar area was completely redone and the water supply system updated.
 A narrow strip of property was added, enabling us to enlarge the parking area.
 And, finally, the retaining wall which continually threatened disaster was, at last, replaced, encompassing the recently acquired strip.
 In more recent years,the lodge was repainted to its current color.